 CB/RB: Ricardo Saprissa (El Salvador)

 Born in El Salvador of Spanish parents, Saprissa played several sports, excelling at football with the team RCD Espanyol, as well as in tennis, field hockey and polo.
 He won Spain's football national championship with RCD Espanyol in 1928, Spain's field hockey national championship in 1924, and Spain's tennis national championships in 1923 and 1924.
 He participated with Spain at the Paris Olympic Games in 1924 and on the Spanish Davis Cup team in 1930.
 He moved to San José, Costa Rica, in 1932.
 He was the founder of Deportivi Saprissa, the most successful club in Costa Rica.

 SW: José Parra (Spain)

-Parra's spent most of his career with RCD Español where he signed with the club in 1947 from neighbouring Terrassa FC, going on to compete with the former in 12 La Liga seasons.
-Parra earned seven caps for Spain and he was a part of the World Cup team in 1950.
+Jose Parra's spent most of his career with RCD Español where he signed with the club in 1947 from neighbouring Terrassa FC, going on to compete with the former in 12 La Liga seasons.
+Parra also earned seven caps for Spain within a year.
+He was a part of the World Cup team in 1950.
 He played in 5 matches as Spain finished 4th in Brazil.